The California Column

 the sizing is applied to the cloth)

-Paint the cloth with sizing and let dry.
+Paint the cloth with

-Mix one part boiled linseed oil with one part mineral spirits.
-Add lampblack until mixture / paint is very opaque.
-Add 2 tablespoons of
+one part mineral spirits.
+Add lampblack until mixture /

 Japan Dryer per pint.